-- Lola England de Valpine Professor of Applied Mathematics (SEAS); Professor of Organismic and Evolutionary Biology (FAS); Professor of Physics (FAS)
+- Lola England de Valpine Professor of Applied Mathematics, of Organismic and Evolutionary Biology, and of Physics

 - Core Member, Wyss Institute for Biologically Inspired Engineering at Harvard University

 - Faculty Associate, Harvard University Center for the Environment

 - Participant, Materials Research Science and Engineering Center

 - Member, Kavli Institute for Bionano Science & Technology

 My work and that of my group centers around using mathematics to understand the organization of matter in space and time, particularly at the scale observable by our unaided senses, and is thus closely tied in with experience and experiments.
 I prefer to be led by problems rather than being limited by tools.